achirala/OIPs/OIPS/oip-draft-credit/oip-draft-credit.md

 <!--"If you can't explain it simply, you don't understand it well enough."
-Provide a simplified and layman-accessible explanation of the OIP.--> The current OIP introduces a crediting feature that allows an organization to incentivize economy participants to interact within its application, by distributing tokens that could be spent only within the current economy.
+Provide a simplified and layman-accessible explanation of the OIP.--> The current OIP introduces a Credits as a feature that allows an organization to assign tokens to its registered users to use in the economy.
+These tokens are not transferred to the organization's users, and thus, their assignment can be cancelled at any time.

 ## Abstract